ptwojcik/UseR2019/README.md

 # Measuring inequalities from space.
-Analysis of satellite raster images with R
+Analysis of satellite raster images with R (under development)

 ## Abstract